Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 You can edit the ini file to disable or adjust various features and timings.

-BepInEx also has a configuration manager plugin which can modify the parameters on the fly.
+BepInEx also has a configuration manager plugin which can reconfig the mod on the fly.

 # Compatibility #